Two Assistant Professors in Screen Media

 On November 21, game scholars from all over The Netherlands and well beyond gathered at Erasmus University for the Dutch DiGRA 2024 Symposium.
 Many researchers from Utrecht presented their projects.

-Dutch newspaper De Volkskrant has published a longread article investigating the pleasures of blood and violence in games.
-In it, two Utrecht researchers reflect on the way violence has become part of the gameplay experience, and how it may also affect them.
+Dutch newspaper De Volkskrant has published a longread article investigating the pleasures of blood and violence in games with two Utrecht researchers reflecting on how violence has become part of the gameplay experience, and how it may affect players.